RyanEuesden/HYT221-Raspberry-Pi/README.md

 ```
 sudo nohup python temphumid.py &
 ```
-(N.B The & sign is necessary)

-Then press ctrl^C to return to terminal
+Then press Ctrl^C to return to terminal.

 The output data can then be streamed on the terminal by typing